The Whole Truth about EIUL Part I

 By Todd Langford

-Go here for Part One of this blog post: https://truthconcepts.com/the-top-10-reasons-not-to-buy-equity-indexed-universal-life
+Go here for Part Two of this blog post: http://truthconcepts.com/the-top-10-reasons-not-to-buy-equity-indexed-universal-life

 One of the major problems with the agents and the companies that sell EIUL (Equity Indexed Universal Life, which is what it was originally called) or IUL (Indexed Universal Life, which is what the industry is now calling it to avoid SEC scrutiny) is the gross negligence in conveying the risks to the clients.
 All one has to do is carefully read the full insurance illustration or proposal to find these out.